Skip to main content

 // If `_vault` address equals 0x0 or is the same address as `requester`

-// Then ignore the block above, as `requester` is minting on his own behalf
+// Then ignore the block above, as `requester` is minting on their own behalf

 // 1.
 Check if `requester` is allowed to claim